-- 51. CSP outcome 1 guarantees that crisis-affected populations meet their basic and diverse food and nutrition needs before and during multi-pronged crises. - 52.
-The provision of adequate and timely humanitarian assistance, together with a strengthened and progressively universal national social protection system, will be a pre-condition to sustainably supporting people in meeting basic food, anticipatory and early recovery needs. - 53.
-Therefore, while maintaining its emergency response capacity, WFP will advocate a stronger national social protection system that is adaptive and shock-responsive and will enable people to meet their own diverse nutritional needs and better prepare to respond to risks and recover from stressors. - 54.
+- 51. CSP outcome 1 guarantees that crisis-affected populations meet their food, nutrition and associated essential needs before and during multi-pronged crises. - 52.
+While maintaining its own capacity for adequate and timely humanitarian response, WFP will support the Government in strengthening national social protection in ways that improve emergency preparedness and the use of social protection in emergencies. - 53.
+Both emergency assistance and a strong national social protection system are needed in order for people to meet their needs sustainably over time.
+This dimension of CSP outcome 1 will contribute to the strengthening of the nexus, together with efforts under CSP outcome 3 to strengthen resilience, which may reduce the scale of some emergency needs in future. - 54.
 To foster policy coherence and integration and streamline a humanitarian-development nexus approach, activities under CSP outcomes 1 and 3 will provide capacity strengthening for national and subnational institutions. - 55.
 WFP will seek innovative ways to strengthen the sustainability of its emergency assistance by setting up referral pathways to livelihood-oriented activities implemented by peer agencies. - 56.
 WFP will also build its internal capacity for disaster preparedness and response, such as for earthquakes.